Youssoufa Daoua: Political career

 youssoufa Daoua's political career began with his election as a deputy for the North in 1983 under the banner of the then-ruling Cameroon National Union (UNC).
 He served on the Finance Committee and worked as a financial controller.
 Re-elected in 1988 with the Cameroon People's Democratic Movement (RDPC), he continued in the same role.
 Later, he strengthened his regional influence by becoming president of the RDPC Bénoué Ouest section in 1996.
 From 2000 to 2003, he represented the government on the board of Cameroon Airlines (CAMAIR).
 In 2002, he was re-elected as a deputy for the North, this time chairing the Committee on Economic Affairs, Planning, and Regional Development, and also became president of the RDPC Bénoué Centre I section.

 Local functions

 He served as a local official, holding the positions of Municipal Councilor and Mayor of Garoua I from his election in 2007 until he was elected to the Senate.
 Before this, in 2006, he was appointed to the National Commission on Human Rights and Freedoms (CNDHL) by presidential decree, representing the National Assembly.
 Later, in 2011, he became a member of the central committee of the CPDM.

 Senate and later life

 Leading the charge for the Cameroon People's Democratic Movement (CPDM) in the North region, he successfully headed their ticket during Cameroon's inaugural senatorial elections in 2013.
 This victory secured his position as a senator and elevated him to the chairmanship of the Senate's Economic Commission during its foundational term.
-His tenure was cut short when he passed away in Garoua on October 11, 2015, while still actively serving as the senator for the North.
+His tenure was cut short when he died in Garoua on October 11, 2015, while still actively serving as the senator for the North.